 In the front yard, water features shall be set back a minimum of one (1) foot clear of adjoining property and shall be reasonably screened from view from grade level of a neighboring Unit, the Master Association Property, and/or an adjacent street with substantial plant material approved by the DRC.

 Fountains shall not exceed the height of the existing perimeter or courtyard wall and shall not be attached to a perimeter wall or common Dwelling wall.
-Fountains adjacent to perimeter walls, that are not dwelling wall, shall provide a two (2) inch air
+Fountains adjacent to perimeter walls, that are not dwelling wall, shall provide a two (2) inch air gap between the fountain and the wall.

-49

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-gap between the fountain and the wall.
 Fountains shall be setback eighteen (18) inches minimum from the wall of any adjacent dwelling to allow for periodic maintenance.